SCTE: An open-source Perl framework for testing equipment control and data acquisition: Introduction

+While data acquisition systems are often developed for large and complex laboratory environments and designed to control state-of-the-art experimental setups, other less critic, smaller, and repetitive task could benefit from a small-scaled data acquisition system capable of controlling testing instruments, performing autonomous calibrations or even stress testing custom electronic devices prior to their incorporation into the main system.
+Since the creation of the \definicao{Standard Commands for Programmable Instruments} language (SCPI)\cite{SCPIConsortium1999,Geathers}, which defines a common interface language between computers and test instruments, the instrumentation industry has been massively adopting this language in their equipment.
+As a result, it became possible to develop applications capable of communicating and controlling a vast gamut of instruments directly from a personal computer, and using a variety of buses.

+The SCPI language is comprised of hierarchically structured commands encoded in ASCII text strings~\cite{SCPIConsortium1999}.
+These commands are sent to the instruments in order to either perform a wide variety of set or query operations, like instructing a device to perform a self calibration, or reading the frequency of a signal.
+Moreover, the SCPI standard was designed to be vendor, interface, and instrument independent, thus it may be employed to control any capable instrument.

-The software application described in this work, called \sigla{SCTE} -- \definicao{Software for controlling testing equipment} -- was developed in order to automate the process of calibration of a set of diagnoses for determining the \rf{} power applied to the plasma by the \definicao{Tokamak Chauffage Alfvén Brésilien}'s \definicao{Alfvén Waves Excitement System} (\sigla{TCABR}-\sigla{AWES})\cite{RuchkoAASAWH,MsMostacoGuidolin}.
-Although this program application has been designed for this task it may be easily adapted and applied to any procedure involving testing equipment like oscilloscopes and function generators, as long as they are capable of communicating with regular \sigla{PC}s.
+The framework application presented in this work, was devised to take advantage of the unexplored facilities created by the SCPI definition.
+The \definicao{Software for Controlling Testing Equipment} (SCTE) is a framework developed in the Perl programming language \cite{Perl,PerlSite}.
+It was created in 2004 as an open source project, designed to automate the process of calibration of a set of devices for determining the radio-frequency power applied to the plasma by the \definicao{Tokamak Chauffage Alfvén Brésilien's - Alfvén Waves Excitement System} (TCABR-AWES)~\cite{RuchkoAASAWH,MsMostacoGuidolin}, but it was later refactored and remodelled as a framework for building general data acquisition and instrument control systems.

-The \sigla{SCTE} was written in Perl considering that this language has been widely used and is vastly present in the \sigla{TCABR} data acquisition system\cite{TCAqs}.
-Another advantage of the Perl language is that it is robust for text manipulation, it is simple regarding the access to operational system's resources, and there is no need for dealing with memory allocation and complex data structures.
-These characteristics makes the process of creating automation scripts more rapid and efficient than when C language is used, for example.

-\sigla{SCTE} has been designed for \sigla{GNU/Linux}, but it may also be used with any Unix-like systems.
-In view of the fact that it has been written in Perl and makes use of the module called \quote{Device::SerialPort}\cite{CPANdeviceSerialPort} for \rs{} communication, which is an emulation of the \quote{Win32::SerialPort} functions, it may be easily ported to be used with MS-Windows as well.

-The use of the \rs{} port was determined by its availability in most current-generation \sigla{PC}s and test equipment as well as the simplicity of its programming. \sigla{SCTE} has been tested with oscilloscopes of the series \sigla{TDS-200/TDS-1000/TDS-2000} from Tektronix which are equipped with \rs{} port as well as \sigla{GPIB} -- \definicao{General Purpose Interface Bus} -- and \sigla{IEEE 1284} (parallel), although they were not used in this work. \scte{} may be easily adapted for use with other kinds of communication ports like \usb{} or \sigla{LAN} due to the availability of Perl modules for this purpose\cite{CPANdeviceUSB}, although the protocols used in such communications are slightly more complex.